 Torrent & Cedar Sculpin eDNA & Temperature Tolerance

 An additional aspect of this project includes working with Mike Young of the National Genomics Center for Fish & Wildlife Conservation to develop eDNA tests to assess presence of Torrent Sculpin and Cedar Sculpin.
 I will use these tests in the field to help determine the temperature tolerances of these understudied species.

-I am also in the process of completing fieldwork to determine the temperatures at which many nongame prairie fish species (e.g. Northern Redbelly Dace, Flathead Chubs, Stonecats, etc) and to refine their distributions.
+I am also in the process of completing fieldwork and reviewing reports to determine the temperature tolerances of many nongame prairie fish species (e.g. Northern Redbelly Dace, Flathead Chubs, Stonecats, etc) and to refine their distributions.
 Distributional refinement in the Powder River basin is the subject of a side project being led by Jon McFarland in collaboration with Annika Walters (University of Wyoming).

-Dan Isaak (USFS Rocky Mountain Research Station – Boise) and Mike Young (USFS Rocky Mountain Research Station – Missoula).
+- Dan Isaak (USFS Rocky Mountain Research Station – Boise)